 FINDING family helps us learn more about our ancestors–and seeing images of them lets us look into the past–and learn how we may carry on a resemblance or family trait!
 Those featured below have had their portraits made–in some cases they are the sole surviving photograph left to speak for them them.

 Charles was born in Morris, NY sometime in September, 1827.
 A Presbyterian minister and father-in-law to Wilburn Birdsall, he survived his spouse Hannah Stenson by 15 years.

-Emilio graduated the Musical Conservatory of Naples, Italy and emigrated to the US in 1907, later spending 50 years as concertmaster of the Pittsburg Municipal Band in California, beginning in 1916.
+Emilio graduated the Musical Conservatory of Naples, Italy and emigrated to the US in 1907.
+He later spent 50 years as concertmaster of the Pittsburg Municipal Band in California, beginning in 1916.

-Anthony was born 1875 in a suburb of Naples, Italy and immigrated to the U.S. in 1903.
-He brought his bride Donata Civita with him, settling in Oneonta, NY and fathering 9 children.
+Anthony was born 1875 in a suburb of Naples, Italy and immigrated to the U.S. in 1902.
+He brought his bride Donata Civita and her sister with him, eventually settling in Oneonta, NY and fathered 9 children.

 Charles Albert Birdsall